 FDD bands work with two bands namely one handling the uplink and the other handling the downlink.
 The two must be properly spaced in order to allow for filtering.
 TDD, on the other hand, works with a single band there is no paired spectrum on this transmission.
 The various frequencies are allotted numbers so, for example, LTE bands ranging from 1-22 are FDD while those ranging from 33-41 are for TDD.

 Many areas have seen their cell towers upgraded under the initiative of T-Mobile.
 These include locations in California such as Anaheim, Artesia.
 Burbank and Dinuba among many others.
-Areas in Georgia with improved T-Mobile LTE coverage include Brunswick, Fairburn, Kennesaw, and Newnan among others.
+Areas in Georgia with improved T-Mobile LTE data network coverage include Brunswick, Fairburn, Kennesaw, and Newnan among others.
 A comprehensive list of areas that have received this upgrade can be found here.

 The bottom line for all T-Mobile subscribers is that they can expect better services from the carrier.
 T-Mobile prides itself as having one of the fastest networks in the United States and this upgrade can be viewed as the carrier working to stay in that position.
 Its much-anticipated merger with Sprint is also likely to bring thousands of new clients into its network and this helps the carrier prepare for that eventuality.